hanabi/hanabi.github.io/Reference.md

   * Alice plays blue 2.
   * Bob comes next.
 Bob does not see any red 2's.
 He does not see any blue 3's either.
 Thus, Alice was supposed to play the red 1 first, since red 1 is a lower rank than blue 2.
 Alice **did not** play the card with *Priority*.
   * This means that Bob must have blue 3.
 Bob does not have any clued cards in his hand, so he blind-plays his *Finesse Position* card.
-* Sometimes, players do not play cards with *Priority* purely in order to give someone else on the team something to do on their turn.
-For example, this **is not** a *Priority Finesse*:
-  * Alice has a known playable red 1 and a known playable blue 2 in her hand.
-  * Alice plays blue 2.
-  * Bob comes next.
-Bob does not see any red 2's.
-Bob does see blue 3 on the chop of Cathy.
-Thus, even though the red 1 was supposed to have *Priority*, Alice played the blue 2 to give Cathy something to do.
-  * Bob clues blue to Cathy as a chop-focus *Play Clue*.
 * Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
 * Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.

+### A Priority Flowchart (For Choosing Between 2+ Playable Cards)

+*Priority* can sometimes be confusing.
+[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.

+### Priority Exceptions

-* Note that the "left-most" *Priority* is contextual and does not always apply.
+* The "left-most" *Priority* is contextual and does not always apply.
 For example, in the middle of a 3-player game:
   * Blue 1 and blue 2 are played on the stacks.
   * Bob has a red 2 on his chop and is about to discard it.
 Bob also has a blue 2 in his hand.
   * Alice is forced to clue number 2 to *2 Save* the red 2 in Bob's hand, even though it "picks up" a duplicate blue 2.
 Alice has no choice, because if she clues reds, Bob will misplay the red 2 as red 1.
 And she certainly cannot let the red 2 get discarded, because everyone on the team agrees to save all the 2's in a manner similar to 5's.